beeware/beekeeper/README.rst

 - :code:`ctrl-c` to quit the server
 - :code:`docker-compose run web python manage.py createsuperuser`

-You can also change the `docker-compose.yml` to use a local `.env` instead of `docs/sample.env`, and add your own secret variables
+You can also change the :code:`docker-compose.yml` to use a local :code:`.env` instead of :code:`docs/sample.env`, and add your own secret variables

 Django
 ~~~~~~